IlanaFeldman/ST558-Project-2/README.md

    * The analysis for [Technology articles is available here](tech.html)
    * The analysis for [World articles is available here](world.html)

-## The render function used to create six analyses from a single .Rmd file for different channels
+## 4. The render function used to create 6 analyses for the channels

 ```{r eval=FALSE}
   library(rmarkdown)